mikebelanger/webrtc-study-broadcaster/README.md

 ## WebRTC study: remote camera / screen

-A minimal setup for transmitting / receiving video signal using WebRTC.
+A minimal setup for transmitting / receiving canvas as a video signal using WebRTC.

 ### Requirements